ohlab/GRiD/README.md

 # INSTALLATION
 The easiest way to install GRiD is through miniconda which resolves all required dependencies.

 1. If you do not have anaconda or miniconda already installed, download miniconda https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh and run the install script.
-Reload .bashrc env `source ~/.bashrc`
+Reload .bashrc environment `source ~/.bashrc`

     -- Set up channels --